salesforcecli/sf-plugins-core/messages/messages.md

 # error.InvalidArgumentFormat

+Error in the following argument
+%s
-Set varargs with this format: key=value or key="value with spaces".
+Set varargs with this format: key=value or key="value with spaces"

 # error.DuplicateArgument